 SANIBEL, Fla.
-(July 26, 2019) – Dr. Megan Cabot has joined the Clinic for the Rehabilitation of Wildife (CROW) as its newest Wildlife and Conservation Medicine Intern.
-The year-long veterinary internship began on July 1.
+(December 20, 2019) – Dr. Mariah Lancaster has joined the Clinic for the Rehabilitation of Wildife (CROW) as its newest Wildlife and Conservation Medicine Intern.
+Her seven month long veterinary internship began on December 1.

-The Wildlife & Conservation Medicine Internship at CROW is a year-long program designed for those who have completed their Doctorate of Veterinary Medicine and are interested in gaining experience treating wildlife.
+The Wildlife and Conservation Medicine Internship at CROW is centered around the ‘One World, One Health concept’ and designed for those who have completed their Doctorate of Veterinary Medicine and are interested in gaining experience treating wildlife.
 In addition to clinical duties, interns participate in research and conservation projects, give case and journal club rounds, and help teach students, staff, and volunteers.

 If you would like to learn more about internships and externships offered at CROW, please visit www.CROWClinic.org/articles/student-programs.